CodeF0x/picy/README.md

 # Known issues

-* There's still no implementation of multi word searches (e. g. _/imageof car bike_), so using multiple words as search string will lead to unwanted behavior.
+* \#1 There's still no implementation of multi word searches (e. g. _/imageof car bike_), so using multiple words as search string will lead to unwanted behavior.
 Be sure to use only one word until there's a fix.
-* Sometimes, the bot won't respond when requesting an image.
+* \#2 Sometimes, the bot won't respond when requesting an image.
+* \#3 The bot can have quite a long response time.
+If the bot han't sent you a photo after ~15 seconds, simply try again.
+If still nothing happens, the problem is related to issue \#2.